rkumar/rbcurse/README.markdown

 # rbcurse (for ruby 1.9.1)

-* Version to work with ruby 1.9
+* Version to work with ruby 1.9 (backward compatible with 1.8.7)

 * <http://totalrecall.wordpress.com>